Lefschetz fibrations on the Milnor fibers of cusp and simple elliptic singularities: Introduction

 Then in the subsequent sections, some applications are presented.
 The structure of the Milnor lattices and the monodromy of the Milnor fibrations of the singularities are described in \S 3 by looking at the Lefschetz fibration.
 This is a reformulation of the results by Gabrielov \cite{Gabrielov}.

 In \S 4 an application of the main results to K3 surfaces is presented.
-First, the strange duality and Hirzebruch-Inoue surfaces are reviewed, then Main Corollary is presented to more detail.
-Also, we observe the decomposition of K3 surface into Milnor fibers starting from the Inose fibration, an elliptic fibration of a K3 surface. \S 5 presents the application of the main result to Lawson type foliations on the 5-sphere. \\
+First, the strange duality and Hirzebruch-Inoue surfaces are reviewed, then Theorem (Smooth Decomposition of K3 Surface) is presented in more detail.
+Also, a decomposition of the Inose fibrationan, an elliptic fibration of a K3 surface, is constructed.
+In \S 5 the application of the main result to the Lawson type foliations on the 5-sphere is presented. \\

 Acknowledgements: